Henry John Elwes: Biography

+Margaret Susan and Henry John Elwes had a daughter named Susan Margaret and one son, Henry Cecil (1874–1950).

 Career

 In 1870, after achieving a diploma in biology with a thesis in natural history, Elwes was made a member of a mission organised by the Geographical Section of the British Association which would take the party through to the Sikkim Himalaya, crossing the border into then-forbidden Tibet.
 The journey was inspired by reading Joseph Dalton Hooker's Himalayan Journals; it was the first of Elwes' many visits to Asia, and resulted in the major paper "On the geographical distribution of Asiatic birds" read to the Zoological Society in 1873.
 This was his last major ornithological contribution, as his interest moved on to insects and, increasingly, to plants.
 It was this visit to the Himalaya that sparked his interest in Lepidoptera; his Sikkim expedition alone yielded nearly 530 records of butterflies.
 Elwes' visit to Turkey in 1874 was somewhat fortuitous as it replaced a trip to Cyprus at short notice.
 It is evident that on this journey Elwes' interest was focused on plants, and he collected numerous species of bulbs.
-In early April, whilst in the mountains near Smyrna (modern Izmir), he came across "the fine large snowdrop which now bears my name" (Galanthus elwesii).
+In early April, whilst in the mountains near Smyrna (modern İzmir), he came across Galanthus elwesii, "the fine large snowdrop which now bears my name, and which has since been exported in large quantities from the mountains near Smyrna and has become common in English gardens."
 Before leaving Turkey he arranged for bulbs to be collected later; the first of the many millions exported ever since.

 In 1880 he visited India, accompanied by Frederick Du Cane Godman and the two visited Allan Octavian Hume before proceeding to Sikkim.
 He also made collection trips to the United Provinces, the Punjab, the Central Provinces, Bengal, South Canara and Travancore.
 Along with T. Edwards, Elwes wrote a monograph on the Oriental Hesperiidae.
 He also made a trip to the Altai region in 1898.
 His posthumously published Memoirs (1930) includes a chapter describing his visit to Nepal in 1914, at a time when Europeans were seldom admitted.
 He also mentions an unnamed companion, now known to be the English naturalist Aubyn Trevor-Battye, who took some of the photographs used to illustrate this chapter.
 Elwes was famous for his breeding of Nerine and Eremurus.
 Horticulturalist and garden writer Edward Augustus Bowles noted that he was specially interested in Arisaema, Crinum, Crocus, Fritillaria and Iris, as well as Kniphofia, Paeonia and Yucca.
 Bowles' memoir in Elwes' posthumous biography offers most information about the Colesbourne garden, but even this is scanty.